nightori/cc.nightori.ru/README.md

  - Configurable rate limiting to prevent request spam
  - Caching some requests to improve performance
  - Using bCrypt to safely work with passwords
- - CORS configuration based on the current profile
  - Regex validation for all incoming data

 ## Dependencies